 Earn Two Degrees

 The Dual Degree Plan is working on two degrees at the same time.
-The Engineering degree is the primary degree plan (Bachelor of Science, Engineering - BSCE), and the Arts and Science degree (General degree) is the secondary degree plan.
+The Engineering degree is the primary degree plan (Bachelor of Applied Science - BASc), and the Arts and Science degree (General degree) is the secondary degree plan.

 The Faculty of Arts and Science offers 15 degree programs as dual degrees combined with your Engineering degree.
 All degrees are General Degrees.
 You can find more information on The Faculty of Arts and Science website.

 Summer Entrance - Dec 2 to April 1st

 Fall Entrance - April 2 to June 1st